Nuclear Emergency In The First Few Hours

 Thyroid

-Certain body parts are more impacted by exposure to various sorts of radiation sources than others.
+Certain body parts are more impacted by exposure to various radiation sources than others.
 The thyroid organ is defenseless to radioactive iodine.
 In adequate sums, radioactive iodine can obliterate all or part of the thyroid.
-Just a piece of advice, taking potassium iodide can lessen the impact of openness.
+Just a piece of advice: taking potassium iodide can lessen the impact of openness.

 Blood System

-Exposure to around one hundred (100) rems can result in the reduction of blood's lymphocyte cell count, thereby leaving the person more susceptible to all kinds of infections and diseases.
+Exposure to around one hundred (100) rems can reduce the blood's lymphocyte cell count, making a person more susceptible to infections and diseases.
 This is often referred to as mild radiation sickness.
-It may also be associated with flu-like symptoms and the like.
+It may also be associated with flu-like symptoms.

-As indicated by information found from nuclear incidents in Hiroshima and Nagasaki, side effects might last for as long as ten (10) years and may likewise have an expanded long-term risk for leukemia and lymphoma.
+As indicated by information found from nuclear incidents in Hiroshima and Nagasaki, side effects might last for as long as ten (10) years.
+They may likewise have an expanded long-term risk for leukemia and lymphoma.

 Heart